+Planned Activities Housing Trust Fund- \$4,150,622- 134 Housing Units (PY2025 Funds \$4,150,622) CHDO Set-Aside- \$630,124- 16 Units (PY2025 Funds \$630,124) Citywide Grants- \$0- 256 Households (PY2025 Funds \$0) Housing Development Office Administration- \$670,000- 6 Staff (PY2025 Funds \$670,000) Fair Housing Administration- \$85,000- 12 Persons Served (PY2025 Funds \$85,000)

+4 Project Name 2025- Cleveland 2030: Housing Equity Plan- Housing Infill Development

+Target Area City of Cleveland

+Goals Supported 10 Year Housing Plan

+Needs Addressed 10 Year Housing Plan

+Funding CDBG: \$1.00

-\$2,730,539) CHDO Set-Aside- \$1,766,212- 16 Units (PY202 Citywide Grants- \$604,405- 256 Households (I Citywide Grants- \$604,405- 256 Households (PY2024 Funds \$139,184) Housing Development Office Administration- \$653,066- 6 Staff Fair Housing Administration- \$79,534- 12 Persons Served (PY2024 Funds \$79,534) 4 Project Name 2024- Cleveland 2030: Housing Equity Plan- Housing Infill Development Target Area City of Cleveland Goals Supported 10 Year Housing Plan Needs Addressed 10 Year Housing Plan Funding CDBG: \$139,184.00 Description The vision of Cleveland 2030: A Housing Equity Plan is to:1) Ensure that all Clevelanders renters, homeowners, and those who are unhoused have access to a safe, healthy, and affordable home in a vibrant neighborhood2) Tackle the racial and geographic divides that define the Cleveland housing market3) Promote growth that lifts up individuals and communities that have been excluded from housing opportunity, including the opportunity to participate in housing design and development4) Support Clevelanders who want to remain in their homes, and attract new residents to the cityHousing Infill Development will address City of Cleveland efforts that are typically neighborhood or issue based and provide federal resources to address those efforts.
-In grant year 2024, the City of Cleveland will fund the following projects under this project: Citywide Grants- \$232,439- 6 Housing Units (PY2024 Funds \$139,184)More information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in February 2023.
-Other initiatives would also be eligible under this project if authorized under:1) 2023 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
-Target Date 5/31/2025
+Description The vision of Cleveland 2030: A Housing Equity Plan is to:1) Ensure that all Clevelanders renters, homeowners, and those who are unhoused have access to a safe, healthy, and affordable home in a vibrant neighborhood2) Tackle the racial and geographic divides that define the Cleveland housing market3) Promote growth that lifts up individuals and communities that have been excluded from housing opportunity, including the opportunity to participate in housing design and development4) Support Clevelanders who want to remain in their homes, and attract new residents to the city.
+Housing Infill Development will address City of Cleveland efforts that are typically neighborhood or issue based and provide federal resources to address those efforts.
+In grant year 2025, the City of Cleveland will fund the following projects under this project: Citywide Grants- \$0-6 Housing Units (PY2025 Funds \$0) More information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in 2025.
+Other initiatives would also be eligible under this project if authorized under:1) 2025 City Ordinance and associated files;2)2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.

+Target Date 5/31/2026

-Estimate the number and type of families that will benefit from the proposed activitiesUnder the Cleveland 2030: Housing Equity Plan- Housing Infill Development Project, it is estimated that 12 low and moderate families will benefit from proposed activities.
-Location Description Clevel Cleveland- Citywide Planned Activities Citywide Grants- \$232,439- 6 Housing Units (PY2024 Funds \$139,184) 5 Project Name 2024- Economic Opportunity- Storefront Renovation Target Area City of Cleveland Goals Supported Economic Opportunity Needs Addressed Economic Opportunity Funding CDBG: \$257,902.00 Description Cleveland's objectives for expanding economic opportunities involve both the creation of more jobs for low income residents and helping those residents with the least skills to improve their employability.
+Estimate the number and type of families that will benefit from the proposed activities Under the Cleveland 2030: Housing Equity Plan- Housing Infill Development Project, it is estimated that 12 low and moderate income families will benefit from proposed activities.

+Location Description Cleveland- Citywide Planned Activities Citywide Grants- \$0- 6 Housing Units (PY2025 Funds \$0) 5 Project Name 2025- Economic Opportunity- Storefront Renovation Target Area City of Cleveland Goals Supported Economic Opportunity Needs Addressed Economic Opportunity Funding CDBG: \$1.00 Description Cleveland's objectives for expanding economic opportunities involve both the creation of more jobs for low income residents and helping those residents with the least skills to improve their employability.
 The Department of Community Development and Department of Economic Development are charged with working toward these objectives through a variety of program strategies.
-This priority will support the following initiatives: - Storefront Renovation- \$1,414,258- 35 Businesses (PY2024 Funding \$257,902)More information on each of these can be found in the 2023 Entitlement budget presented and passed by Council in February 2023.
-Other initiatives would also be eligible under this project if authorized under:1) 2023 City Ordinance and associated files;2) 2021- 2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
-Target Date 5/31/2025 Estimate the number and type of families that will benefit from the proposed activities The storefront renovation program will assist 35 business in low and moderate income areas of Cleveland.
-0 families will directly benefit.
+This priority will support the following initiatives: Storefront Renovation- \$0-0 Businesses (PY2024 Funding \$0)More information on each of these can be found in the 2025 Entitlement budget presented and passed by Council in 2025.
+Other initiatives would also be eligible under this projectif authorized under:1) 2025 City Ordinance and associated files;2) 2021-2025 Consolidated Plan; or,3) Cleveland 2030: A Housing Equity Plan.
+Target Date 5/31/2026 5/31/2026 Estimate the number and type of families that will benefit from the proposed activities The storefront renovation program will assist 35 business in low and moderate income areas of Cleveland.
+O families will directly benefit.
 Location Description This is a citywide project.
-Planned Activities Storefront Renovation- \$1,414,258- 35 Businesses (PY2024 Funding \$257,902) 6 Project Name 2024- Ending Poverty- Support City/County Continuum of Care Target Area City of Cleveland Goals Supported Ending Poverty and Racial Disparities Needs Addressed Ending Poverty and Racial Disparities
+Planned Activities Storefront Renovation- \$0- 0 Businesses (PY2024 Funding \$0) 6 Project Name 2025- Ending Poverty- Support City/County Continuum of Care Target Area City of Cleveland City of Cleveland Goals Supported Ending Poverty and Racial Disparities Needs Addressed Ending Poverty and Racial Disparities Funding ESG: \$1,826,276.00